egorsmkv/laravel-boilerplate/README.md

 ### Misc

 - Access `http://localhost/?SPX_KEY=dev&SPX_UI_URI=/` to enable PHP-SPX and see the profiling results;
-- Use [dive](https://github.com/wagoodman/dive) to analyze Podman images;
-- Use [grype](https://github.com/anchore/grype) to check security vulnerabilities.
+- Use [dive](https://github.com/wagoodman/dive) and [grype](https://github.com/anchore/grype) to analyze OCI images and check their security.